 As the 6×12 film back I plan to use takes the place of the camera’s ground glass when mounted – focus on the ground glass first and then swap out the film back – I would need to rely on having a rangefinder tuned into the lens in order to focus quickly.

-Sadly, my current Speed Graphic has a top mounted rangefinder.
-This configuration is hard to tune for reasons discussed in detail below, so a little while ago I decided to purchase a separate side mounted rangefinder that could be installed on the camera.
+Sadly, the Speed Graphic which captured the photograph above is a late model and has a top mounted rangefinder.
+This configuration is hard to tune for reasons discussed in detail below, so a little while ago I decided to purchase a separate side-mounted rangefinder that could be installed on the camera.

 Quick aside: the great thing about the Speed and Crown Graphic cameras is that many parts across many variations are interchangeable and it’s possible to do weird stuff like have two rangefinders on a single camera.
 They were press cameras in their day and whilst they don’t offer as much flexibility as a “proper” view camera, they were responsible for taking some incredibly famous images.